-Students who are enrolled receive:
+Students who are enrolled take part receive:

-- 12-part video course on DJ-ing, music production, radio presenting and mentorship, hosted by Jaguar
+- 12-part video course on DJ-ing, music production, radio presenting and mentorship, hosted by Jaguar.

-- 1-year license of Soundtrap (the cloud-based audio and music production software)
+- 1-year license of Soundtrap (the cloud-based audio and music production software).

-Who can enrol?
+Who can join?

 - Students can sign up themselves.
 Start this by clicking the ‘Sign up’ button.
 You’ll need to include your school’s details so that we can verify you are a student.